CTL Faculty Fellows

 A letter of support from your Division Chair, which includes the following: a statement outlining the feasibility of a course release given program and division needs; examples of how the applicant has demonstrated a commitment to student learning and pedagogy, and; a description of other commitments that may be complimentary to, or inhibit, the applicant’s completion of this project.

-In Spring 2024, Ellen Prusinski will focus on strategies to strengthen and build capacity of Community-Based Learning (CBL) at Centre.
+In Spring 2024, Ellen Prusinski focused on strategies to strengthen and build capacity of Community-Based Learning (CBL) at Centre.
 CBL is a pedagogical approach that intentionally links what is being taught in the classroom to surrounding communities.
-Prusinski plans to participate in some workshops for community-based pedagogies and develop and lead a CBL course design workshop for Centre faculty based on what she learns from the institute.
+Prusinski participated in some workshops for community-based pedagogies and developed and led a CBL course design workshop for Centre faculty based on what she learned from the institute.
 Ultimately, Prusinski hopes to develop a clear framework for incorporating CBL into classes at Centre.
-Those faculty who are interested in CBL, contact Ellen Prusinski or keep an eye out in the spring for the workshop series!
+Those faculty who are interested in CBL, contact Ellen Prusinski!

 In Spring 2023, Kaelyn Wiles piloted this program.
 Her focus has been on using contemplative practices to promote well-being among faculty members and students on campus.
 This project is a practical extension of the extensive teaching, service, and research that she has been doing mindfulness.
 Her projects have potential to map onto Centre’s strategic plan priorities of community wellness.
 Here is a link to her proposal.